 “Will you please, for the love of doG, stop barking!”
+Now that Shadow-Pup has joined our family, he and Bravo-Dawg egg each other on.
 We love our dogs, but when noisy dogs get revved up, dog barking can drive us nuts.
 Bravo has a “demand attention” barking problem that rattles the roof.
 He also loves barking at squirrels and tells on Karma-Kat when the cat gets on a counter, and at us when we can’t read his mind.

 So what’s the answer–how to stop a dog from barking?
 The key to stop barking includes understanding why dogs bark.